 As part of the summer internship program, the Center has established partnerships with leading organizations including Human Rights Watch (NY), Amnesty International, the U.S. Holocaust Memorial Museum, the Enough Project, the POLIN museum in Warsaw, and the Jewish Museum in Riga, Latvia.
 Students have the opportunity to secure an internship at one of these partnered opportunities or through their own networks.

-2020 Summer Interns
+2021 Summer Interns

 Valentina Gonzalez ’23 – Abaunza Group, Los Angeles, CA

 Yara Ismael ’22 – Amnesty International, Washington, DC

 Athulya Nath ’23 – Claremont Canopy, Claremont, CA

 Cristi Cruz ’24 – Connecticut Against Gun Violence, Ridgefield, CT